The ROOTPLAY System

 The Calm Play Kit - the screen-free travel solution that actually works

-Restaurants.
-Flights.
-Waiting rooms.
-The moments where every parent reaches for the iPad — not because they want to, but because nothing else works.
-The Calm Play Kit is a 140-gram velcro felt book designed for exactly those moments.
-The peel-and-stick mechanism is rhythmic and self-soothing, builds the pincer grasp your child will need for handwriting, and grows vocabulary through three themed pages.
+For the moments when you need a quiet activity that travels - restaurants, flights, waiting rooms.
+The Calm Play Kit is a 140-gram velcro felt book made for those situations.
+The peel-and-stick mechanism is rhythmic and self-soothing, builds the pincer grasp used for handwriting, and grows vocabulary through three themed pages.

 The Number Lab